SEO for Nonprofits in the Age of AI Search

 If you are a Nonprofit Marketing Manager or Executive Director you may be concerned that “it’s back to the drawing board” and all of the hard work you’ve poured into your online presence has been for naught.

-Major information-based organizations have reported significant drops in organic traffic, with a global reduction of 33% year over year (Reuters, Chartbeat 2026), so what is a funding-starved Nonprofit to do if SEO is failing for the ‘big guys’?
+Major information-based organizations have reported significant drops in organic traffic, with a global reduction of 33% year over year (Reuters, Chartbeat 2026).

 The main goal of ‘good SEO’ has always been to provide quality content and online experiences that resonate and build trust with your intended audiences on a well-performing website that is also technically sound and crawler-aware.
 SEO that works on these principles is known as White Hat SEO.